User Manual

 • Invalid Data Type: Only data types supported by the system should be entered as DataType.

-• Missing Required Fields: The Name and DataType fields should not be left blank.
+• Missing Required Fields: The Name and DataType fields must not be left blank.

 • Beta Version Risk: The feature is still in beta; some behaviors may be unstable.